RogueScholar/tg/README.md

 ### Contacts

 If you would like to ask a question, you can write to me on Telegram or to the GitHub repository (or both).
-To contact me via Telegram, you should use the import_card method with argument 000653bf:0738ca5d:5521fbac:29246815:a27d0cda
+To contact me via Telegram, you should use the `import_card` method with `000653bf:0738ca5d:5521fbac:29246815:a27d0cda` as the argument.

 ### Usage